Is Chinese Medicine safe during pregnancy?

 This list has evolved as the result of centuries of empirical observation by Chinese Medicine doctors who recorded both the adverse reactions of unintended treatment outcomes as well as techniques developed to intentionally induce abortion in unwanted pregnancy.

 These contraindicated points will routinely appear in acupuncture treatments when a therapist is looking to assist with the progression of labour in post-date pregnancy.
 Once a woman is past her due date, she is no longer deemed to be pregnant and these points can be used to help promote labour.

 Cautioned points have a less potent effect and usually need to be combined with other acupuncture points and strong stimulation applied in order to induce miscarriage; they can be used if treatment is modified.

-In my experience, women tend to be more reluctant to take herbal medicine during pregnancy.
+Our experience is that women in the West tend to be more reluctant to take herbal medicine during pregnancy.